ganesh9022/AI-Code-generator/README.md

    # Clerk authentication configuration
    CLERK_ISSUER=
    CLERK_JWT_AUDIENCE=

+   # PORT: The port number on which the Flask server will run
+   PORT=
    ```

 ### 6. Ollama Setup
    - Install ollama from https://ollama.com/
    - Run below command on new terminal